CDC reports early increases in seasonal flu activity, surge in RSV cases - NewsBreak

 CDC reports early increases in seasonal flu activity, surge in RSV cases

-“Things are going to hit us a little bit harder this year and earlier,” said Dr. Linda Nabha, infectious disease specialist at the University of Pittsburgh Medical Center.
+“Things are going to hit us a little bit harder this year and earlier,” said Dr. Linda Nabha, an infectious diseases specialist at the University of Pittsburgh Medical Center.

-“People are now at meetings and conferences and weddings and such, so the concern is certainly we’re going to see an increased rate of flu,” Nabha said.
+“People are now at meetings and conferences and weddings and such, so the concern is certainly we’re going to see an increased rate of flu,” she said.

-“It’s happening in places we don’t typically see a rise this early on, and for that, that raises a red flag,” Nabha said.
+“It’s happening in places we don’t typically see a rise this early on and for that, that raises a red flag,” Nabha explained.

 Children are also at risk when it comes RSV, which is another common seasonal virus.
 Data shows those numbers are surging.